RenneLab/CnR-flow/docs/source/workflow.rst

     | CnR-flow provides one-step preparation of alignment reference genome(s)
       for use by the pipeline.
-Either the local path or URL of a fasta file are provided to the :param:`ref_fasta` paramater, and the execution is performed with:
+Either the local path or URL of a fasta file are provided to the :param:`ref_fasta` paramater and the execution is performed with:

     .. code-block:: bash